-\$ sort -n # numeric sort

-7 sort reads unsorted values from keyboard
+\$ sort -n 7 # -n means numeric sort sort reads unsorted values from keyboard

 30

 5

 C-d close input file

 5 sort prints sorted values to screen

 7

 30

-- To close an input file from the keyboard, type <ctrl>-d (C-d), i.e., press <ctrl> and d keys simultaneously, causes the shell to close the keyboard input file. - Redirection allows:
+- To close an input file from the keyboard, type <ctrl>-d (C-d), i.e., press <ctrl> then d key, causing the shell to close the keyboard input file. - Redirection allows:

-- alternate input from a file (faster than typing at keyboard), - \circ saving output to a file for subsequent examination or processing. - Redirection performed using operators < for input and > / >> for output to/from other sources.
+input from a file (faster than typing at keyboard), saving output to a file for subsequent examination or processing.

+• Redirection performed using operators < for input and > / >> for output to/from other sources.